 Cloud-Hosted Solutions

 Cloud-based solutions are very popular and becoming even more so every day.
-Estimates are that companies will continue to drive double-digit growth in the adoption of cloud-based solutions well into the future.
+Estimates are that companies will continue to drive double-digit growth when adopting cloud-based solutions well into the future.
 The benefits of cloud-based solutions, both financial and operational, are well documented and fairly well established at this point.
 Solutions like vendor portals, vendor onboarding, accounts payable automation, dynamic discounting, workflow management, data capture, and many other applications utilize the cloud to deliver functionality.

 Public Clouds (Multi-Tenant) Vs. Private Clouds (Single-Tenant)

 One of the considerations when selecting a cloud delivery model is whether your application is housed in a public or private cloud.
 The level of security sensitivity or customization required for your specific business or process will significantly influence your decision.
-For example, it makes sense that a CRM application uses a public cloud environment due to the number of users across different organizations.
+For example, CRM applications use a public cloud environment due to the number of users across different organizations.
 On the other hand, some financial applications or other applications that require a higher level of security and/or customization to reflect your specific business and process may work better in a private cloud, in a single-tenant configuration.

 Of course, two factors that will weigh heavily on the decision are performance and cost.
 Multi-tenant cloud-hosted applications often cost less due to shared infrastructure costs across multiple users.
 However, this limits your ability to drive greater performance.
 While a single-tenant cloud-hosted solution may be more expensive, you have more control over the performance.
 Additionally, you can add more “horsepower” and customize the application to fit your specific business processes.